Can You Bring Balloon and Other Electric Air Pumps on Planes?

 Mostly, you are allowed to take air pump needles on a plane in the United States.
 TSA doesn’t specifically mention air pump needles on its website, but similar sharp items like knitting and sewing needles are allowed in carry-on and checked baggage.
 Yet, the final decision rests on the security agent at the airport.
 It’s best to pack air pump needles in checked baggage to prevent them from getting confiscated by airport security.

-Read Next: Can You Bring Tattoo Needles on Planes?
+Read Next: Can I Bring Tattoo Needles on Planes?